-Second language learners' beliefs are of for learners' success or failure in language learning as well as the destiny.
-The beliefs may vary; including the difficulty of the target language, its scope, its grammar, learning strategies, the nature of language learning, the role of the teacher, learners' self-efficacy, and their expectations for their future with second language.
-If learners' negative beliefs are proved to be true in lessons, then that may be a frustration or burden preventing effective learning process.
+Second language learners' beliefs are of importance for learners' success or failure in language learning.
+These beliefs vary; including the difficulty of the target language, its grammar, learning strategies, the nature of language learning, the role of the teacher, learners' self-efficacy, and their expectations for their future with second language.
+If learners' negative beliefs are proved to be true in lessons, then that means there will be a high wall which prevents effective learning.

-The question of what students believe about second language learning is discussed by Richards and Lockhart (1994).
-They have concluded that learners' belief system covers a wide range of issue and, can influence their motivation to learn, their expectations about language learning, their perceptions about what is easy or difficult about a language, as well as the kind of learning strategies they favor.
+The question of what students believe about second language learning is discussed by Richards and Lockhart (1994:52-72).
+They have found out that learners' belief system covers a wide range of issue and, can influence their motivation to learn, their expectations about language learning, their perceptions about what is easy or difficult about a language, as well as the kind of learning strategies they favor.

-The beliefs about language learning stem from many sources including learners' thoughts about their learning capacities and tendencies; preconceptions of the people around them about how easy or difficult to learn a second language is, their parents' views about the importance of a second language and so on.
+The beliefs about language learning stem from many sources including learners' thoughts about their capacity, the thoughts of the people around them about how easy or difficult to learn a second language is, their parents' thoughts about the necessity of a second language and so on.
 Also, Tumposky (1991) points out that "Learners' beliefs are influenced by the social context of learning" (cited in Richards & Lockhart, 1994, p.
 52).
 Moreover, in learning process, the language teacher affects students' attitudes toward the second language.
 Some learners expect teachers to tell what they will do exactly, and to show how to learn; but some of them want to see on their own how best they are learning.
 If those expectations are not met by the teacher at the very beginning, the learners may begin to develop negative beliefs which cause negative consequences about language learning.
 The differences about language learning between two genders are discussed by Bernat and Lyod (2007) and Tercanlioglu (n.d.).
-Both studies have revealed that males and females seem to differ significantly in their beliefs about language learning.
+Both of the studies have revealed that males and females seem to differ significantly in their beliefs about language learning.

-Learning beliefs play a significant role, and reflect us how we perceive, interpret, and conceptualize the world.
-Consistent with the reality of the learner, beliefs may represent reality, and serve as a basis for learning.
 To find out the beliefs about language learning, researchers and teachers need some measurements to know what learners believe about themselves or the language they are learning.
 Of course, generalization is not true; there may be individual differences among learners.
-However, in order to draw the most effective way for teaching, teachers should know general beliefs and general needs of their students.
+But in order to draw the most effective way for teaching, teachers should know general beliefs and general needs of their students.
 The aim of this paper is to reveal whether the beliefs of the high school students about language learning differ according to their field of study and genders.

-In this paper, the following research questions will guide the study.
+In this paper, the following research questions will be tried to be answered:

-• Is there any difference among the 12th grade Science (S), Social Sciences (SS) and Language (L) students in terms of their English learning beliefs?

-• Is there any difference between two genders in terms of their English learning beliefs among the 12th grade Science (S), Social Sciences (SS) and Language (L) students?
+- Is there any difference among the 12th grade Science (S), Social Sciences (SS) and Language (L) students in terms of their English learning beliefs? - Is there any difference between two genders in terms of their English learning beliefs among the 12th grade Science (S), Social Sciences (SS) and Language (L) students?